mdupont315/cart-react-frontend/README.md

-As you know that every website have the header and footer.
-Also in this this website, we have a pretty good footer which helps you to move the different kinds of the important pages.
+As you know that every website has a header and footer.
+Also on this website, we have a pretty good footer that helps you to move the different kinds of important pages.